 For anyone applying for a programme at a special needs school, existing experience of children with special needs would be a significant advantage.

 We therefore require all candidates to demonstrate some understanding of the role of a teacher and an awareness of some current issues facing the profession.

-Spending a couple of days observing relevant lessons in a state primary school would help to support your interview answers, but we understand that this may be hard to arrange if schools are still limiting visitors into classrooms.
+Spending a couple of days observing relevant lessons in a state secondary school would help to support your interview answers, but we understand that this may be hard to arrange if schools are still limiting visitors into classrooms.

 WATCHING VIRTUAL LESSONS